Documentation – Current v24.2

 Software noise reduction (NR) reduces the visibility of noise by smoothing the image, excluding areas near contrasty boundaries.
 This technique works well, but it can obscure fine, low contrast detail.
 The Log Frequency-Contrast module clearly measures the effects of software noise reduction.
 The Random/Dead Leaves module uses a pattern that tends to maximize noise reduction (it’s the worst-case for noise reduction)— in contrast to the slanted-edge (the opposite limiting case), which tends to maximize sharpening and minimize noise reduction.

 Shannon information capacity is a powerful figure of merit for imaging systems that combines sharpness, noise, and degradations from several types of artifact (aliasing, data compression, and clipping).
-It is measured from images of the Siemens star.
+It is measured from Siemens star or slanted edge images.
 Signal and noise are measured at the same location, minimizing errors from bilateral filtering (nonuniform image processing).
 Units are (information) bits per pixel or total image.
-It is particularly valuable for machine vision and artificial intelligence systems.
+The related image information metrics (especially SNRi and Edge location σ) are particularly valuable for predicting the performance of machine vision and artificial intelligence systems.

 The white paper, “Camera information capacity: a key performance indicator for Machine Vision and Artificial Intelligence systems“, briefly introduces information theory, describes the camera information capacity measurement, then shows results (including the effects of artifacts).

-Starting in Imatest 23.1 (spring 2023, available sooner in the Imatest Pilot Program), information capacity can be conveniently measured with slanted edges with almost no effort: just set a dropdown menu to turn on the calculation.
+Information capacity can be conveniently measured with slanted edges with little effort: just set a dropdown menu to turn on the calculation.
 Measuring Camera Information Capacity with slanted-edges describes the new method in detail.

 Imatest can conveniently measure several Image Quality Factors related to information capacity.
-These factors that have been used for medical imaging, but are unfamiliar outside it.
+Some of these factors that have been used for medical imaging, but are unfamiliar outside it.
 They can be measured with any of the slanted-edge modules, with recommended chart contrast of 4:1.

 Object visibility for squares with 1, 2, 3, 4, 7, 10, and 14 pixel sides with